 Right in the center of our view when we come into the sanctuary, two things focus our hearts and minds for worship.
 Front and center are usually an altar and a cross (either a plain cross or a crucifix).
 This center placement calls our attention to the heart of our faith.
 Understanding the meaning is a blessing to our worship and study.
 May we teach this in a simple way to our children that it may be helpful to them in their walk with the Lord.

-Remembering the History
+Remembering the History of the Altar

 The altar in Old Testament times was a place of sacrifice.
 Men gave up their best offering as a sacrifice to God to pay for their sinfulness against His commands.
 The continual sacrifices made at the altar were a visual reminder—with every sinful thought, glance, and action—of the need for God’s forgiveness.
 The Old Testament system of sacrifices also looked ahead to the time when God would send the promised “once for all” sacrifice—His Son, our Savior, Jesus Christ.
 We look at the altar and can remember the history: the sacrifice we had to offer for our sins against one another.
 The story does not end there, though!
 This place of relationship and atonement became also a place of true gift.